Be part of an award-winning student newspaper

 London Student is a leading student media co-operative for the digital era, innovative, creative and committed to covering the best stories.
 Working in London Student puts you at the forefront of campus life, breaking great news and sharing it in an original and creative manner.
 You’ll be part of a close-knit team of talented journalists, working in a fast-paced environment.
 All of our roles are intended to fit around university studies.

-London Student was relaunched in 2015 by Ben Jackson, now a graduate trainee sub-editor.
+London Student was relaunched in 2015 by Ben Jackson, who went on to a journalism graduate trainee scheme.
 James Andrew Smith is our treasurer, Charlie Lawrence-Jones is our chair and Emma Yeomans is our news editor.

 London Student editor 2013-2014